 - Using a fax machine connected to your device

 - If none of the above is an option you can still print the PDF and fax it the old fashioned way

 Right off the bat, the first way is without a doubt the easiest one (as it doesn’t even require a fax machine), but let’s give the rest a chance and see what each method brings to the table.

 Send Your Fax With The Help Of Online Faxing Services

 There is one more thing working to reduce the overall paper waste.
 Its called email faxing.
 A few years back, the only way you could send a pdf is to print it and send it over the fax machine, but now the good old traditional way has been replaced by a more modern concept – online faxing.

 Basically, all you have to do here is sign up for an online fax provider.
 They will give you the opportunity to link your Gmail account and be able to send PDFs (among other type of files) directly from it just by entering the fax number of your recipient followed by the provider’s domain.
 So, it goes like this – Fax Number@Provider’sDomain.com.
-You can check out our detailed article on how to fax from Gmail here.

 It’s a pretty straightforward process.
 If you need to fax someone immediately, we’d recommend using a service like RingCentral Fax or eFax.
 They have a trial period and everything gets automatically set up for you in less than a few minutes.
 After that, you can just go ahead and send a fax from your email client just as you’d send a regular email.
 The PDF document goes as an attachment to your emails.